KonradMarzec1991/MOTD/README.md

 <hr >

 ### Introduction
-Message-of-the-day is simple Django application, which displays message (quote) to user.
+Message-of-the-day is simple Django REST application, which displays message (quote) to user.
-When once displayed message, it will be the same for next 24 hours.
+When once displayed, it will be the same for next 24 hours.

 ### Installation
 Please follow below steps: